T: (404) 793-0652

 - Reed Smith LLP (2010-2019)

-Patrick Emery is a trial attorney and litigator who has handled countless matters for individual and corporate clients in state and federal courts across the country.
+Patrick Emery is an experienced trial attorney and litigator who handles matters for individual and corporate clients in state and federal courts across the country.
 He focuses on the client’s business and personal goals, provides excellent client service, and drives matters to resolution.
-In just the past few years, Patrick has helped clients recover over $130MM, save over $35MM, and defeat claims seeking tens of millions more.
+In the past few years, Patrick has helped clients recover over $130MM, save over $35MM, and defeat claims seeking tens of millions more.

 Patrick represents commercial, financial services, and energy clients in cases involving contract claims (sales of goods, asset purchases, lending, commissions), business torts (fraud / tortious interference / unfair competition), restrictive covenants (non-complete / non-solicitation / non-disclosure agreements), consumer protection laws, fiduciary duties, trust indentures, injunctions, and class actions.
 Patrick has litigated numerous class actions involving consumer contracts, trust indenture agreements, and Ponzi or pyramid schemes.